-Participation:
+Participation

 Although participation is not graded, there may be quizzes and graded in-class activities, which cannot be made up in the case of absence.
-In order to get the most out of this course, you must speak up in discussions and workshops.
+I may also ask individual students to lead discussions on certain days.
+In general, in order to get the most out of this course, you must speak up in discussions and workshops.
 I recognize that active listening is also a participation skill and will not punish you for shyness, but I will speak to you individually if I feel that you are not engaging with the material and with your peers.